 Items from Charles Dickens’ childhood to be displayed to mark 200-year milestone

+Items from Charles Dickens’s childhood to be displayed to mark 200-year milestone

+Dickens was just 11-years-old when he was forced to leave school in the autumn of 1823

-A collection of key items from Charles Dickens’ childhood are to go on display to mark the 200th anniversary of the world-famous writer’s introduction to the working world.
+A collection of key items from Charles Dickens’s childhood are to go on display to mark the 200th anniversary of the world-famous writer’s introduction to the working world.

 Dickens was just 11-years-old when he was forced to leave school in the autumn of 1823.